alexlarcheveque-zz/React-Node-Express-MySQL-RESTCalculations/README.md

 ## Installation - Node.js Server and React Development Environment

-Clone the Github repo using.
+Clone the Github repo using:

 ```bash
 git clone https://github.com/alexlarcheveque/React-Node-Express-MySQL-RESTCalculations.git
 ```

+Make sure you have Node.js installed, we need to import our packages and to open our react application and server.

+Click here to download Node.js: [Node.js](https://nodejs.org/en/download/)

-There are two folders in this project, Express-Node-MySQL and React-App.
-Follow the respective directions down below.
+Once we have our Github repo cloned and Node.js installed, we can get the project up and running.
+In the Github repo, we use two folders in this project, Express-Node-MySQL and React-App, that will be running simultaneously.
+Follow the respective directions down below for each folder.

 ### Express-Node-MySQL Start

-Before starting, we need to make sure you have Node.js installed.

-Click here if you have not installed it yet: [Node.js](https://nodejs.org/en/download/)

 In your terminal, open the Folder Express-Node-MySQL.
 Make sure the packages Express, CORS, MySQL, and Nodemon are installed on your system using npm.